 If the veterinarian has working knowledge of competition rules related to the discipline in which the horse is being purchased (eg, height requirements), he or she should explain how these rules may apply to the prepurchase examination.
 The veterinarian should counsel the buyer to learn the specific rules and verify “cards” that belong to the pony or horse.
 Having the buyer verify any rule requirements may help reduce future problems.

 Prepurchase examinations of performance horses often are conducted under several different conditions of training.
 The ideal situation is that the horse is currently active in the particular level of competition for which it is being purchased.
-However, pre-purchase examinations can involve some inherent predictability even though they are not classically meant for prediction of a horse's health.
+However, prepurchase examinations can involve some inherent predictability, even though they are not classically meant for prediction of a horse's health.
 The following are examples of conditions an examiner may face.
-Any of these or other modifying conditions should be noted as part of the examination notes: 1) A horse is currently in early training for a specific athletic endeavor and the buyer is ultimately looking to have the horse compete at a higher level.
-2) A horse is coming off a lay-off period and has only been back in work for a brief period of time.
+Any of these or other modifying conditions should be included in the examination notes: 1) A horse is currently in early training for a specific athletic endeavor and the buyer is ultimately looking to have the horse compete at a higher level.
+2) A horse is coming off a lay-off period and has been back in work for only a brief period of time.
 3) An older horse that has some infirmities and is being purchased as a schoolmaster by a less experienced rider, in which case the physical demands will potentially decrease with the new buyer.
 4) A horse is being purchased for a financial investment.
-5) A horse is being purchased as a pleasure or trail horse where the workload is not high but the horse's attitude is extremely important.
+5) A horse is being purchased as a pleasure or trail horse for a moderate or light workload but the horse's attitude is extremely important.
 In each of these conditions, different approaches are needed, and different questions should be asked and understood by the examiner.

-The simplest way for the veterinarian to accumulate history prior to the examination is to have the seller fill out and sign a history form.
-This helps to legally bind the seller in the transaction and gives information that may or may not have been known to the buyer, their agent, or the examining veterinarian.
-A similar questionnaire can be devised for the buyer as to their expectations, potential use, and previous experience with the horse in question.
+The simplest way for the veterinarian to accumulate history before the examination is to have the seller complete and sign a history form.
+This helps to legally bind the seller in the transaction and gives information that may or may not have been known to the buyer, his or her agent, or the examining veterinarian.
+A similar questionnaire can be devised for the buyer as to his or her expectations, potential use, and previous experience with the horse in question.
 Examples of such forms are readily available on the Internet and may be modified as needed.

-In the UK there is a standardized 5-stage vetting procedure: Stage 1, preliminary examination; Stage 2, trotting up in hand; Stage 3, strenuous exercise ridden or longed to evaluate conditioning, heart, breathing, and strains that might be expressed; Stage 4, a period of rest for up to 30 min for evaluating heart and lung recovery, during which paperwork such as identification can be accomplished; and Stage 5, a second trot in hand and foot evaluation.
+In the UK, there is a standardized 5-stage vetting procedure: Stage 1, preliminary examination; Stage 2, trotting up in hand; Stage 3, strenuous exercise ridden or longed to evaluate conditioning, heart, breathing, and strains that might be expressed; Stage 4, a period of rest for as long as 30 min to evaluate heart and lung recovery, during which time paperwork such as identification can be completed; and Stage 5, a second trot in hand and foot evaluation.

 The key to any successful prepurchase examination is having a regular routine.
 At some point during the first part of the examination, a thorough identification of the horse should be recorded.
 This can be a written description of its color and age verification with inspection of the teeth.
+Digital photographs are easily adapted and helpful in prepurchase identification.
 Notations of markings and any other permanent peculiarities to the horse's body are also beneficial.
 The most common markings include a star, stripe, blaze, or snip on the face of the horse.
 Any white markings on the legs should also be described.
 Other markings that are valuable to record include whorls on the face and neck, brands, and tattoos.
 The presence of any scars, splints, or joint effusion should be noted.
-In some cases, brands or tattoos can give information, such as age (eg, American Jockey Club tattoos have an alphabet letter before the number; “A” represents the years 1971 and 1997).
+In some cases, brands or tattoos can give information, such as age (eg, American Jockey Club tattoos have an alphabet letter before the number; “A” represents the years 1971 and 1997, "B" 1998).
 The date, time, and place of the examination should also be recorded.

 The initial part of the examination ideally should be done in a stall or area out of direct sunlight, dark enough for an ophthalmologic examination.
 Temperature and pulse recordings, auscultation of the heart and lungs, and oral examinations can be done in the quiet and controlled confines of the stall.
 It is also worth looking in the stall for wood chewing, the character of the manure and feed, and/or oral medication remaining in the feed bucket.

 The second phase of the examination outside the stall can begin with general body and skin condition.
 The body condition score (1–9) can be assigned a number from thinness (1) to obesity (9).
 Scores of 4, 5, or 6 are considered normal.
+Each of the front and hind feet should be thoroughly examined; mismatching, abnormal foot conformations, flares, dishing, type of shoeing, and rings should be noted.
+Photographs that document body condition scoring and feet can be part of the examination and may simplify a written description.
 Next, visual observation and palpation of the limbs, hoof examination (including hoof testers), passive and active flexion tests, and watching the horse move on different surfaces on a straight line and in a circle should be done.
-It is also valuable to complete a basic neurologic examination.
+It is also valuable to perform a basic neurologic examination.

-The fourth part of the examination should include any diagnostic procedures that may be necessary to determine soundness, including radiographs (particularly of the feet, hocks, and stifles), ultrasonography, and nuclear scans.
-(Also see Lameness in Horses: The Lameness Examination in Horses.)
+The fourth part of the examination should include any diagnostic procedures necessary to determine soundness, including radiographs (particularly of the feet, hocks, and stifles), ultrasonography, and nuclear scans.
+(Also see The Lameness Examination in Horses.)
 Radiography is the most common diagnostic procedure performed.
 A recent retrospective analysis of radiography in equine prepurchase examinations suggests that higher radiographic grades (eg, 2–3) in the navicular bone and distal phalanx are associated with lameness, whereas similar grades in the tarsus were less likely to be associated with lameness.

 Report of Findings

-A summary report should be prepared and given to the buyer.
+A summary report should be prepared and provided to the buyer.
 There are many published samples of these reports, available in letter or check-off list form.
 The report should describe any abnormal or undesirable findings and include an opinion as to the functional effect of these findings.
-The American Association of Equine Practitioners publishes an annual Resource Guide in their membership directory that provides guidelines for reproduction, medications, sale issues such as cryptorchidism, dental malocclusions, postsale examination of the upper respiratory tract of horses intended for racing, radiograph custody, and sale disclosure.
-Specific guidelines for reporting prepurchase examinations are also included.
-The British Equine Veterinary Association also publishes guidelines for conducting a prepurchase examination.
+Tests that were recommended to but declined by the buyer should be noted in the final report.
+The American Association of Equine Practitioners publishes guidelines for reproduction, medications, sale issues such as cryptorchidism, dental malocclusions, postsale examination of the upper respiratory tract of horses intended for racing, radiograph custody, and sale disclosure.
+Specific guidelines to report prepurchase examinations are also included.
+The British Equine Veterinary Association also publishes guidelines to conduct a prepurchase examination.

-Last full review/revision March 2012 by Richard A. Mansmann, VMD, PhD
+Last full review/revision July 2013 by Richard A. Mansmann, VMD, PhD, Hon DACVIM (Large Animal)